ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ## Major changes

+### Update minimal version of Bitcoin Core

+With this release, eclair requires using Bitcoin Core 30.x.
+Newer versions of Bitcoin Core may be used, but have not been extensively tested.

 ### Remove support for non-anchor channels

 We remove the code used to support legacy channels that don't use anchor outputs or taproot.